YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2021/20210111-please-dont-date-him-2020.md

 ## Performance

-「Song Ha Yoon」, who played "Seo Ji Sung" did very well in portraying an A.I. programmer yet still "just a girl, standing in front of a boy, asking him to love her" (to borrow from 「Notting Hill」).
+《Song Ha Yoon》, who played "Seo Ji Sung" did very well in portraying an A.I. programmer yet still "just a girl, standing in front of a boy, asking him to love her" (to borrow from 《Notting Hill》).
 I also love how they chose a woman as a programmer in this show debunking the stereotypes [1] programming is for men; and [2] girl programmers does not have a love life.

 {{< image
   type="image"